IBM/ibm-software-hub-argocd/doc/install-cluster-singleton.md

     repoURL: 'https://github.com/IBM/ibm-software-hub-argocd'
     targetRevision: main
     helm:
-      valueObject:
-        components: #[INPUT] set components to install, include all dependencies
-          #- ibm-cert-manager # ibm-cert-manager is optional if you already have a RedHat or community cert manager installed
-          - ibm-licensing
-          - scheduler
       parameters: #overall overrides that go into every chile application and charts.
         #[INPUT] set namespace for each component; note that key cannot contains `_` so `ibm_cert_manager` and `ibm_licensing` are used here
         - name: scheduler.namespace